 Notes: LFER: Indicates constants was fitted using a linear free energy relationship from the denoted source.
 Sources: A: From Dzombak and Morel, 1990.17 B: From Mathur and Dzombak, 2006.18 C: From Van Geen, Robertson, and Leckie, 1994.19 D: Number of exchange sites from CEC reported by Clays.org for STx-1b Calcium Montmorillonite.
 Exchange reaction fitted to match low pH sorption (ie, sorption without surface site impacts).
 E: From Tournassat et al., 2004.20 F: From Charlet and Tournassat, 2005.21 G: From Bradbury and Baeyens, 1997.22 H: From Bradbury and Baeyens, 2005.23

-Figure S1: Sodium Montmorillonite Kinetic Results.
-Over the experimental time considered, Ra sorption is relatively stable.
+Figure S1.
+Radium sorption to Sodium Montmorillonite as a function of time.

-Figure S2: Results of isotherm experiments and the linear fits to that data.
+Figure S2: Results of isotherm experiments with linear fits.

 References